idoshakar/idoshakar/README.md

 ## About Me

-I am a Software Engineer with a dual B.S. in Computer Science and Neuroscience from the Hebrew University of Jerusalem.
+I am a Software Engineer with a B.S. in Computer Science and a minor in Computational Neuroscience from the Hebrew University of Jerusalem.
 I specialize in bridging the gap between deterministic code and non-deterministic AI to solve complex engineering and data problems.

 Currently, I work at **CEVA**, building production-grade Python pipelines that integrate LLMs to autonomously generate low-level hardware validation tests.
 By optimizing context windows and implementing hybrid script-agent workflows, my work has reduced test generation overhead from multiple engineer-days to under 3 hours.